coq/coq/doc/sphinx/introduction.rst

 All services of the |Coq| proof assistant are accessible by interpretation of a command language called *the vernacular*.

 Coq has an interactive mode in which commands are interpreted as the user types them in from the keyboard and a compiled mode where commands are processed from a file.

--  The interactive mode may be used as a debugging mode in which the user can develop his theories and proofs step by step, backtracking if needed and so on.
-The interactive mode is run with the `coqtop` command from the operating system (which we shall assume to be some variety of UNIX in the rest of this document).
+-  In interactive mode, users can develop their theories and proofs step by step, and query the system for available theorems and definitions.
+The interactive mode is generally run with the help of an IDE, such as CoqIDE, documented in :ref:`coqintegrateddevelopmentenvironment`, Emacs with Proof-General (available at https://proofgeneral.github.io/), or jsCoq to run Coq in your browser (see https://github.com/ejgallego/jscoq).
+   The `coqtop` read-eval-print-loop can also be used directly, for debugging purposes.

 -  The compiled mode acts as a proof checker taking a file containing a whole development in order to ensure its correctness.
 Moreover,
    |Coq|’s compiler provides an output file containing a compact
    representation of its input.
-The compiled mode is run with the `coqc` command from the operating system.
+The compiled mode is run with the `coqc` command.

-These two modes are documented in Chapter :ref:`thecoqcommands`.

-Other modes of interaction with |Coq| are possible: through an emacs shell window, an emacs generic user-interface for proof assistant (Proof General :cite:`ProofGeneral`) or through a customized interface (PCoq :cite:`Pcoq`).
-These facilities are not documented here.
-There is also a |Coq| Integrated Development Environment described in :ref:`coqintegrateddevelopmentenvironment`.
+.. seealso:: :ref:`thecoqcommands`.

 How to read this book
 =====================

-This is a Reference Manual, not a User Manual, so it is not made for a continuous reading.
-However, it has some structure that is explained below.
+This is a Reference Manual, so it is not made for a continuous reading.
+We recommend using the various indexes to quickly locate the documentation you are looking for.
+There is a global index, and a number of specific indexes for tactics, vernacular commands, and error messages and warnings.
+Nonetheless, the manual has some structure that is explained below.

 -  The first part describes the specification language, |Gallina|.
    Chapters :ref:`gallinaspecificationlanguage` and :ref:`extensionsofgallina` describe the concrete